jaycee-pang/group13-274b/README.md

 - Makefile: Makefile with global make command.
 See the Makefile for possible 'make commands' from this directory level.
+- enviornment.yaml for setting up the environment to use the visualization utilities
 - reflections: individual reflections on this project